 Corporations that regularly engage with their communities will need to move away from a focus on direct service.
 Corporations should now focus predominately on pro-bono skills and project-based endeavors, as well as donations and corporate matching campaigns:

 If you have not done so yet, contact your community partners and learn how to best support them.

 Consider how your products, skills, or services might benefit those in your community (see resources below for some ideas).
 Offer up these services pro-bono in order to alleviate newfound burdens due to COVID-19.

 Encourage donations — now might be an excellent time to engage in a corporate matching campaign, particularly to organizations that are directly involved with the coronavirus pandemic.

 Use this as an opportunity to learn more about the causes that team members value most.
 You may not be able to track hours, but you can active your group wall and encourage robust discussion, learning more about how to encourage corporate giving moving forward.

 If your employees are able to work from home, encourage them to do so.
 If not, work to create a hygienic space, keeping surfaces clean, offering antibacterial soap and hand sanitizer, and maintaining six feet of distance between any two individuals within this space.

 Below are resources that offer further support and ideas:

 This Google Doc tracks ways in which corporations have been working to alleviate the burdens on communities at this time (for example, Zoom is offering K-12 schools videoconferencing tools for free) — check to get ideas for your own business, and include any actions that you have taken so that organizations can reach out and benefit from your generosity.

 Nonprofits will have to decide how best to support those they work with.
 Some will be able to move away entirely from face-to-face engagement; others may find such engagement even more crucial at this time.
 In either case, we hope that the below suggestions will be helpful.

 For organizations that require the help of volunteers in person, work to create a hygienic space, keeping surfaces clean, offering antibacterial soap and hand sanitizer, and maintaining six feet of distance between any two individuals within this space.

 Ask that any volunteers avoid engaging if they may be sick.
 Add registration questions and pop-up banners highlighting the steps volunteers need to take before engaging with the organization’s communities when physically present.
 Below is an example template of questions as requirements asked by Mile High United Way on their GivePulse events:

 Wondering if you should register to volunteer.
 Based on the CDPHE and the CDC, we are asking you the following questions.

 Share the Volunteer Health Guide graphic above with your volunteers to help them to practice safe measures when volunteering.

 For organizations working with vulnerable populations who may have considered or decided to stop all in person direct service, we can help support shifts to digital work (or opportunities to be completed remotely).
 Some online and remote efforts that volunteers can help with include tutoring virtually via webinars and conference applications or helping with creation of educational videos that can be shared in lieu of in-person mentoring, virtually connecting with vulnerable populations who may be lonely or anxious, donating in-kind supplies and money, and more.

 Nonprofits and Directors of Volunteers should update their liability and release forms, ensuring that volunteers know their rights when volunteering and the risks associated at this time.

 Start fundraising campaigns and enable donations on your GivePulse page, and publicize these as an alternative to direct service.
 Volunteers who are looking for ways to help may be able to donate money in lieu of time.

 Below are resources that offer further support and ideas:

-- The CDC has offered resources for community based organizations.
+The CDC has offered resources for community based organizations.

 The Center for Nonprofit Studies at Austin Community College has compiled a list of of resources for nonprofits.

 For many volunteers, volunteering is the best way to engage with their communities.
 Yet at this time, this has been severely interrupted.
 Some may be quarantined, isolated, or practicing physical distancing; others may hope to continue face-to-face service, but are unsure of the best way to do so.
 We hope that the below may help you to make decisions that will allow you to continue your engagement and support organizations at this time:

 Make sure that you are healthy before volunteering.
 If you or someone you know has traveled to a country on the CDC’s Level 3 watch list, if you have come into contact with someone diagnosed with COVID-19, or if you are experiencing any symptoms of COVID-19 (such as fever, dry cough, or shortness of breath), you should not volunteer.

 If you are going to volunteer face-to-face, maintain six feet of distance between you and any other people you come into contact with if at all possible, wipe down surfaces with disinfectant wipes if you can, and wash your hands often.
 See the above Volunteer Health Guide graphic for more information.

 If you do not believe you should engage in face-to-face volunteering, look for virtual opportunities.
 Contact your local partners and ask if you can help them with organizing fundraising campaigns, help to create content, or perhaps even connect virtually with those they assist.

 Donate money and in-kind supplies to organizations.
 Food banks have been hit particularly hard at this time.
 Use GivePulse to search for your local food banks and contact their admins to see what you might be able to provide.

 We at GivePulse pledge to continue to work alongside you.
 Over the upcoming weeks, we are working to create designations for COVID-19 related opportunities and virtual opportunities and to identify resource gaps, as well as learning how to best support our partners in other ways.
 If you have been sent our higher education or community organization surveys, please fill them out when you have the chance.
 We will be using this to inform our changes, and will also be highlighting the data gathered in upcoming blog posts and social media campaigns.